gaeaworld/Hades_project/README.md

             *-* important!! change email account and password read rule. change to read local file "mail_account.txt" and "mail_password.txt" to fill out the python mail function.
+                1.use gen_email_info.sh to gen "email_account.txt" and "email_password.txt
+                2.Hades to read those two file and save to a variable 3.put those two variable into send mail function